dominicrann61/test2/README.md

 # test2
-Test2 is just a test file no need to help me out i can work it out
+Test2 is just a test file no need to help me out.
+I can work it out.